 The number 15 (30 initially) : From anthropology relating to natural levels of deep trust, but also matches sympathy group size, we have the number 15.

 Miller’s magical number seven (1956): The number of objects an average human can hold in working memory (part of the short-term memory) is 7+- 2.
 Later research is now pointing to even lower values, maybe 4, or only 3 objects .
 Context and domain need definitely to be taken in consideration, and when dealing with complex activities, even further research, most probably with connections to Miller’s magical number seven, shows that not more than one complex activity at a time should be handled due to the big loss of time when changing complex activities; task switch time 20% between complex activities, with up to 27 min setup time.

 Ringlemann effect (social loafing) (1913): A collective group performance required less effort by individuals compared to the sum of their individual efforts.
 Social loafing is less common for unique subtasks, a part of the solution of the total group task.

 Conway’s law (1967): “organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

 Chinese whispers (1964): The distortion of information, by mistake or by intermediate levels, filtering the information throughout the organisation.
-Strongly connected to Miller’s law, and also research by Mihaly Csikszentmihalyi and his concept “Flow”, which we have when we are performing at our best, without distractions.
+Strongly connected to Miller’s magical number seven, and also research by Mihaly Csikszentmihalyi and his concept “Flow”, which we have when we are performing at our best, without distractions.
 Added can also be Hermann Ebinghaus’ research and his coined term “Serial Position Effect”, showing that we recall early and end list items easier then the middle ones.